filecoin-project/specs/definitions.md

 #### Cid

 CID is short for Content Identifier, a self describing content address used throughout the ipfs ecosystem.
 For more detailed information, see [the github documentation for it](https://github.com/ipld/cid).

+#### Client

+A client is any user with an account who wishes to store data with a miner.
+A client's account is used to pay for the storage, and helps to prove the clients ability to pay.

 #### Collateral